Skip to article frontmatterSkip to article content

 The growth rate differential reveals the structural challenge.
 Social Security benefit taxation grows at an average annual rate of 5.64%, while employer payroll tax revenue grows at 3.33%, creating a persistent 2.31 percentage point gap.
 This differential remains remarkably stable across the projection period: 2.25 percentage points in the early years (2027-2050) and 2.34 percentage points in later years (2051-2100).

 This seemingly modest differential compounds dramatically over time.
 In the 10-year budget window, the cumulative effect still favors the employer payroll tax, which offsets 120% of the Social Security benefit taxation losses.
-However, by year 75, this ratio deteriorates to just 41%, as the 2.3 percentage point annual growth differential compounds to produce a factor-of-three divergence in the revenue bases.
+By 2051, cumulative revenue peaks at 1.4trillion.However,byyear75,thisratiodeterioratessubstantially,asthe2.3percentagepointannualgrowthdifferentialcompoundstoproducecumulativelossesof1.4 trillion.
+However, by year 75, this ratio deteriorates substantially, as the 2.3 percentage point annual growth differential compounds to produce cumulative losses of 23.5 trillion.

 The growth rate patterns reflect underlying demographic and economic forces.
 Employer payroll tax revenue grows with the total wage bill in the economy, determined by workforce size and wage levels.
 Social Security benefit taxation grows with retiree income and benefit levels, which are amplified by increasing longevity, an aging population structure, and a declining worker-to-retiree ratio.
-The result is a policy structure that exchanges a revenue source growing with demographic headwinds for one constrained by demographic tailwinds, creating an unsustainable long-term fiscal trajectory despite appearing revenue-positive in standard budget scoring windows.
+The result is a policy structure that exchanges a revenue source growing with demographic headwinds for one constrained by demographic tailwinds, creating an unsustainable long-term fiscal trajectory despite appearing revenue-positive in standard budget windows and for several decades thereafter.

 Loading...

-The accelerating revenue losses observed in Options 5 and 6 reflect fundamental demographic and economic trends rather than modeling artifacts.
+The long-term revenue trajectory observed in Options 5 and 6 reflects fundamental demographic and economic trends rather than modeling artifacts.
 Both options implement the same basic policy exchange: eliminating Social Security benefit taxation while adding taxation of employer payroll contributions.
-In 2026, these two revenue sources are roughly equal at approximately $2.1 trillion each, which explains why the policies appear revenue-neutral or slightly positive in early years.
+In 2026, these two revenue sources are roughly equal at approximately $2.5 trillion each, which explains why the policies appear strongly revenue-positive in early years.

 However, the two tax bases evolve differently over the 75-year projection window.
-Social Security benefit taxation grows from 2.1trillionin2026to2.1 trillion in 2026 to 68.8 trillion in 2100, representing an annual compound growth rate of 4.73%.
-This growth rate reflects several factors: an aging population structure, increasing life expectancy leading to longer benefit collection periods, wage indexing of benefits, and a declining worker-to-retiree ratio projected to fall from 2.8:1 in 2020 to 2.3:1 by 2095.
+Social Security benefit taxation grows at an annual compound growth rate of approximately 4.7%, driven by an aging population structure, increasing life expectancy leading to longer benefit collection periods, wage indexing of benefits, and a declining worker-to-retiree ratio.

-The employer payroll tax base follows a similar but slightly slower trajectory, growing from 2.2trillionin2026to2.2 trillion in 2026 to 65.1 trillion in 2100 at an annual rate of 4.64%.
+The employer payroll tax base follows a similar but slightly slower trajectory at an annual rate of approximately 4.6%.
 This base grows with the working-age population and wage levels but lacks the demographic tailwind that accelerates Social Security benefit growth.
 The differential growth rates create a widening gap between the revenue source being eliminated and the revenue source being added.

 Option 6’s phased implementation creates an additional dynamic.
 The phase-in schedule ramps up employer payroll taxation quickly (reaching 100% by 2033) while phasing out Social Security benefit taxation slowly (completing by 2045).
-This timing mismatch produces an 18-year window during which both revenue sources are collected simultaneously, generating the $1.7 trillion cumulative peak observed in 2044.
-However, this represents a timing effect rather than a sustainable revenue gain, as the policy ultimately converges to the same long-term trajectory as Option 5.
+This timing mismatch produces an 18-year window during which both revenue sources are collected simultaneously, generating slightly higher early-period cumulative revenue before converging to a trajectory similar to Option 5.